What a great wine, went really well with roasted ducks breast and butternut squash risotto. — 5 years ago

 Ira Schwartz

 No doubt at this point in time, the Sauvignon Blanc is dominating.
 Intense, lemon and lime with above average acidity that makes this wine almost one dimensional at this point in time.
 Would love to revisit in a decade.
-My score reflects today with unlimited upside potential. — 7 months ago
+My score reflects today with unlimited upside potential. — a year ago